 Whether you're pedaling through snow crusted singletrack on the cusp of early winter, or making your commute on a bitter morning with drenched roads, the 45NRTH Ragnarok MTN Shoe keeps your feet warm and dry in mild to moderate winter conditions.
-It's not an insulated fatbiking boot, though you could use them for fatbiking with the right kit.
-Instead, it's a performance cycling shoe with a wind and water-resistant membrane, making riding more enjoyable when it's cold and wet outside.
-The shoes are constructed of a microfiber upper paired with a neoprene cuff that shields your feet from the elements, with reinforcements on the toe and heel to resist abrasion.
-The protective membrane provides warmth and a high level of wind and water resistance, but is not completely waterproof.
-This allows a bit of breathability and moisture regulation, ensuring your foot stays comfortable during more intense aerobic efforts.
-For extremely wet conditions, 45NRTH recommends covering the ankle with waterproof rain paints for the best level of protection.
-The uppers are joined to a reinforced nylon sole for efficient power transfer, with a rubber outsole infused with microscopic glass fibers to increase traction on slippery surfaces.
-The closure system is a Boa dial with micro-adjustments to help you dial in the perfect fit.
-Lastly, they are compatible with 2-bolt cleats only, and recommended down to temperatures of about 25-degrees Fahrenheit per 45NRTH.
+It's not an insulated fatbiking boot, though you could use them for fatbiking if you're wearing the appropriate kit.
+Instead, it's a performance cycling shoe that's highly weather-resistant, making your rides more enjoyable when it's cold and wet outside.
+The Ragnarok uppers are constructed of a tough microfiber material paired with a neoprene ankle cuff to keep out the elements, and feature Tec Tuff reinforcements on the toe and heel that resist abrasion.
+A waterproof breathable membrane stops liquid from the outside, but allows vapor to be released from the inside.
+This ensures your feet stay comfortable during more intense efforts.
+Please note that despite having the waterproof membrane, the shoes themselves are not 100% waterproof as moisture could still slip in at the ankle.
+For extremely wet conditions, 45NRTH recommends covering the ankle with waterproof cycling pants for the best level of protection.
+The uppers are joined to a reinforced nylon sole for efficient power transfer to the pedals, and feature a rubber outsole that's infused with microscopic glass fibers to increase traction on slippery surfaces.
+The closure system is a micro-adjustable Boa dial that makes it easy to find the perfect fit.
+Lastly, they are compatible with 2-bolt cleats only, and are recommended for temperatures as cold as 25-degrees Fahrenheit per 45NRTH.

 Options, sizes, colors available on Backcountry